-As a designer, I work with clients during the most FUN and EXCITING stages of launching their businesses: the strategy sessions where we dig soul-deep and get clarity and direction, and the creative process when their ideas become a tangible reality — the “pretty symbols” that represent the heart and soul of their business baby.
-The “Ohhhhh my god!
+As a designer, I work with clients during the most FUN and EXCITING stages of launching their businesses: the strategy sessions where we dig soul-deep and the creative process where their ideas become a tangible reality… The “Ohhhhh my god!
 Squeeeeee!
 It’s real!
 I’m so excited now!” moments are what I live for.

-I’ve said it before: sometimes I feel more like a therapist than a designer.
-And I love that.
-Being a business owner myself for 15 years I know exactly what they’re going through.
+Sometimes I feel more like a therapist than a designer (and I love that).
+Being a business owner myself for over 15 years, I know exactly what they’re going through.
 Here’s what I share when I see entrepreneurial terror rear its ugly head:

 I’ll never forget one such mentor who told me, “Just jump off the cliff.
 You’ll figure out how to fly on the way down.”

-The other day I had a discussion with an insanely talented and crazy-accomplished client who is preparing to launch something OH MY GOD IT’S SO FREAKING EXCITING into the world.
+The other day I had a discussion with an insanely talented and very accomplished client who is preparing to launch something OH-MY-GOD-IT’S-SO-FREAKING-EXCITING! into the world.
 It’s going to be big, she’s going to do great, and it’s going to change her life and change others’ lives too.

 Perfectionism is fear.
 Fear keeps us invisible.
 It’s better to have something great IN THE WORLD than to have something perfect tucked away on your hard drive somewhere.

 People who are really successful aren’t perfect, they’re just doing it.People who are really successful aren't perfect, they're just doing it.Click To Tweet